yumaikas/gotob-docs/README.md

 # Tips and tricks for working with gotoB.js

-This is intended to be a tutorial for [gotob.js](https://github.com/fpereiro/gotoB), currently covering the 1.2.x series.
+This is intended to be some supplemental material for [gotob.js](https://github.com/fpereiro/gotoB), currently covering the 1.2.x series.

 ## Pronounciation.